What is lymphedema?

 Benefits of compression socks for lymphedema

-The benefits of compression socks for lymphedema are numerous, as the compression material helps with reducing swelling, ache and the feeling of happiness.
+The benefits of compression socks for lymphedema are numerous, as the compression material helps with reducing swelling, ache, and the feeling of heaviness.

 Lymphedema garments include all the compression garments for your extremities, such as compression gloves or compression stocking and socks.